vsulako/AFFBWheel/readme.md

 	#define I2C_PIN_SDA 2
 	#define I2C_PIN_SCL 7
 	```

-In case of using MCP23017 and ADS1015 together - connect in parallel to same SDA/SCL pins.
+In case of using another I2C devices (AS5600,AD1015) - connect in parallel to same pins.

 ## Increasing polling speed (optional).